cosmicdawn/reionization-primer/README.md

 # Primer on the Epoch of Reionization

 In this series of notebooks I attempt to show the general *mathematical and computational* idea behind simulating the EoR using excursion set formalism.
-This approach is computationally much cheaper compared to the radiation transfer simulation.
+This approach is computationally much cheaper compared to the radiation transfer simulations.
 The excursion set formalism was first proposed to be used in this context by [Fulanetto et al. (2004)](https://ui.adsabs.harvard.edu/#abs/2004ApJ...613....1F/abstract).
 Since then it was refined and modified in different ways.
 Probably the most popular implementation of this algorithm is